Schofield Residence Review: Kenmore Nursing Home Care and Medicare Rating

 Schofield is a non-profit with 120 certified beds.
 It typically houses around 104 residents on any given day, which is below capacity.
 This means residents get more personal attention.

-The facility sits at 3333 Elmwood Avenue in Kenmore and operates independently—it's not part of a larger retirement community.
-That independence lets them focus solely on nursing home care.
+The facility sits at 3333 Elmwood Avenue in Kenmore and operates independently.
+It's not part of a larger retirement community, and that independence lets them focus solely on nursing home care.

-Teresa Chau and Danielle Dolan manage the facility as of early 2024.
-Schofield employs registered nurses and support staff who provide over 4 hours of licensed nursing care per resident daily.
+Schofield employs registered nurses and support staff who provide licensed nursing care to residents each day.

-Nursing home costs vary widely.
-At Schofield, monthly fees run $3,020 to $9,125 depending on care level and room type.
+Nursing home costs vary widely and depend on care level and room type.
+Contact Schofield directly for current rates.

 Medicare covers short-term rehabilitation for up to 100 days if you spent at least 3 days in a hospital first.
 For hospice patients at Schofield, the Medicare Hospice Benefit covers: